• Skip to primary navigation

 • Ground cumin, sea salt, freshly ground pepper, and extra virgin olive oil.
 My grandma always added a pinch of cumin in the mix for that extra flavor.
 So it became a family tradition always to add some cumin in lahanodolmades.

 • Eggs and lemons.
 I usually use only two lemons for the egg and lemon sauce, but this time is different.
-I use 4 lemons, sometimes 5!
+I use four lemons, sometimes 5!
 The cabbage is perfectly paired with the extra lemony avgolemono.
-The lemon acidity cuts greasiness and gives the food a fresh, clean taste.
+The lemon acidity cuts greasiness and gives the dish a fresh, clean taste.

 How to make lahanodolmades

 Although it may seem very labor-intensive, the recipe is pretty easy.
-I would say the most complicated part is boiling and separating the cabbage leaves.
+The most complicated part is boiling and separating the cabbage leaves.
 However, if you get a nice fresh and large cabbage and cut the core before boiling, you should not have an issue.

 Remove the entire core of the cabbage with a knife.